-How can we achieve our goals and live life on our own terms?
-One of the secrets to our success dwells in developing self-discipline.
+How can you achieve your goals and live life on your own terms?
+One of the secrets to your success dwells in developing self-discipline.

-Self-discipline is not something we are born with.
+Self-discipline is not something you are born with.

 It’s like a muscle, to grow and get stronger, it must be trained continuously.

 People who train their self-discipline are more likely to avoid behaviors and activities that are not aligned with their values or goals.